godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_Transform>` **interpolate_with** **(** :ref:`Transform<class_Transform>` transform, :ref:`float<class_float>` weight **)**

-Interpolates the transform to other Transform by weight amount (0-1).
+Interpolates the transform to other Transform by weight amount (on the range of 0.0 to 1.0).

 ----